Episode Reviews (5)

-(this review pretty much sums up how I feel about this episode as well as the entire Season.
+(this review pretty much sums up how I feel about this episode as well as the entire Season and the seasons after this one to the present.
 DON'T GET ME WRONG: the content was classic Arthur on the good episodes, but the lousy animation has distanced me, and I SERIOUSLY WANTED to enjoy most of these episodes too!)

 WHERE TO START...

 What the hell is the pledge drive money being spent on, PBS??
 Whatever happened to "value for our money, PBS, which for the longest time this show till now delivered in spades??
 I FOR ONE DIDN'T DONATE $1000 FLIPPIN DOLLARS TO YOU PEOPLE FOR YOU TO F$$$ IT UP WITH THIS!!
 If you can't provide value for the money the public donates to you, than you need to go broke!
 Just like a restaurant: you are in business to serve customers and provide value for their money, whether you "cut back" or not, and if they can't, than they go broke.
 Simple-as-that!

 I liken flash animation and traditional animation to an acoustic guitar vs an electric.
 Both sound great - when played by musicians who know their instruments and the sound they want to achieve.
 However, you don't try to turn an entire heavy metal band with electric guitars into acoustic without repercussions, though!!!
 Yes, some acoustic versions of songs or passages call for it, and that's OK.
 But be that as it may: EACH INSTRUMENT HAS ITS OWN SOUND and there's a time and a place for both.

 YES, BOTH-CAN-LOOK-GREAT - when done by people who KNOW the look they want to achieve for the final product, and are knowledgeable of the tool's strengths/limitations from the start and take them into consideration.